-If your trust is planning to reinstate parking charges for staff post COVID use UNISON’s parking charter to start a conversation with your employer about how unfair charging is.
+If your trust has reinstated charges use UNISON’s parking charter to start a conversation with your employer about how unfair charging is.
 The more employers we can get to change their policy the better it will be for staff working for those trusts who charge.
 Help us make your trust a free to park employer.

 Ask staff what difference an end to parking charges would mean for them.
 You can run a survey or discuss it at meetings.
 Knowing what staff think will strengthen your arguments with your employer.

 Ask staff to let you know if they get fined because their night shift handover runs over and they are late back to their car.